insightfinder/InsightAgent/elasticsearch2/README.md

-# elasticsearchquery
+# ELKCollector
-This agent query log data from elastic search server and sends it to Insightfinder.
+This agent queries log data from ELK server and sends it to Insightfinder.
 ## Installing the Agent

 ### Short Version